The safety and security of our study abroad students is of unparalleled concern for

 with study abroad.

-For information regarding risk management and travel warnings please consult our Policies page.
+For information regarding risk management and travel advisories please consult our

 The best method for coping with an emergency overseas is preparation.
 We have compiled the following information to give you the basics on protecting